-Owners that reclaim their pet within the first two days of impoundment at KC Pet Project will not be charged intake fees.
+Owners that reclaim their pet within the first three days of impoundment at KC Pet Project will not be charged intake fees.

 When creating a flyer or poster, use a half-page, brightly colored poster board and include a clear photo of your pet.
 Use extremely large lettering with concise information, such as, “LOST SMALL WHITE MALE DOG, CALL xxx-xxx-xxxx”.
 If you need help creating and printing a flyer, a member of our Return to Home Team can assist you at our shelter.